zhangkaigogo/WidgetsSupport/README.md

-# 'Widget@' Support Page
+# 'Widgetful' Support Page

-'Widget@' make it super easy to customize your home screen like never before.
+'Widgetful' make it super easy to customize your home screen like never before.

 Customize every widget, and personalize your own home screen.